Purpose and Philosophy

 The Tulare County Student STEM (Science, Technology, Engineering and Mathematics) Entrepreneur Award program was established to raise awareness among Tulare County’s youth of the critical role that the application of science, technology, engineering and mathematics plays in building entrepreneurship in America.
 The scholarship recognizes and honors students by providing financial assistance as they pursue their higher education.

-TUCOEMAS Federal Credit Union will grant one STEM Entrepreneur Award in the amount of $1,000.
-The 2013 STEM Award will be presented at the 2013 Gas Company Challenge for Student Entrepreneurs on March 13 at the Visalia Convention Center.
+TUCOEMAS Federal Credit Union will grant two STEM Entrepreneur Awards in the amount of $1,000 each.
+The 2014 STEM Awards will be presented at the 2014 Gas Company Challenge for Student Entrepreneurs on March 25 at the Visalia Convention Center.
 This award is non-renewable and not based on financial need.

 Those eligible to apply for a STEM Award are Tulare County high school juniors and seniors interested in STEM activities.
 The applicant should demonstrate entrepreneurial spirit and initiative, such as starting his or her own business, participation in organizations such as DECA, Future Business Leaders of America (FBLA), Junior Achievement and The National Foundation for Teaching Entrepreneurship, among others, or through other initiatives.